-The formula appears simple on paper, but putting together the correct amount of liquids to dry for a cohesive adhesive for tile can be a difficult endeavor.
-If the grout is too dry, then it won't allow the tile to get a good purchase on the filling.
-There are a few tips to ensure your grout is the correct consistency for a long-lasting binding relationship with the tile you've so carefully chosen to lay down.
+The formula for mixing grout appears simple on paper, but putting together the correct combination of water and powder to dry for a cohesive adhesive formulation can be tricky.
+If the grout is too dry, then it won't allow the tile to get a good purchase on the filling, and if it's too wet, it won't fill the grout lines properly.
+There are a few tips to ensure your grout is the correct consistency for a long-lasting binding relationship with the tile you've so carefully laid.

 The Purpose of Grout